 As much as I will defend the series, it isn’t perfect.

 I believe that the biggest issue with these series is the scripts.
 I had such high hopes for Chibnall.
-I’d loved his work in Broadchurch and his previous Doctor Who Episodes like 42and The Hungry Earth/Cold Blood.
+I’d loved his work in Broadchurch and his previous Doctor Who Episodes like 42 and The Hungry Earth/Cold Blood.
 I was a huge fan of Torchwood that according to Russel T Davies himself Chibnall run for the first two series of while Davis worked on Doctor Who and The Sarah Jane Adventures.
 To put it bluntly, the dialogue is crap.
 It’s as though Chibnall binged watched TV and thought that is how humans actually talked.
 The series itself started on a high.
 The first two episodes, The Woman Who Fell to Earth and The Ghost Monument were fantastic but the other episodes including the finale The Battle of Ranskoor Av Kolos, were mediocre.
-They weren’t bad but they weren’t amazing.
+They weren’t bad by any means but they weren’t amazing.
 I wasn’t bored, watching Doctor Who should never feel like a chore but I wasn’t glued to the screen either.
 Some of Chibnall’s plot ideas such as exploding bubble wrap and sentient universe, an omnipotent being of unlimited power, taking the form of a talking frog are questionable to say the least.

 Although I praised Ryan as the strongest companion there are flaws with others.
 Graham is at least interesting as he is the oldest companion I think, in human terms anyway, to board the TARDIS as a full time crew member and the dynamic between him and Ryan is fun to watch even if the dialogue lets them down.
 Yasmin Khan, however is incredibly underdeveloped.
 Although we saw moments of genus in her character in Arachnids in the UK and Demons of the Punjab she wasn’t given a lot of room to shine.
 At the moment she feels like a tag along, an extra face.